Fujichrome Provia 100F Film Review

 Provia 100F with Minolta TC-1.

 Though this film is not the best candidate for sharpening, its overall contrast can easily be altered digitally and the colours adjusted to your liking.
-But given this stock’s superpower being photochemical realism, I would recommend staying away from any drastic changes other than image equalization.
+But given this stock’s superpower is photochemical realism, I would recommend staying away from any drastic changes other than image equalization.

 Metering.